cheadrian/thunderboard_bthome_v2/README.md

 You can read more and see step-by-step pictures [in this article](https://medium.com/@che-adrian/thunderboard-sense-2-silicon-labs-to-home-assistant-with-bthome-074975f9243b).

+Then you can modify your `app.c` in accordance with this git `src`.

 ## Usage
-After you flash the software, you can simply enter into the Home Assistant and add the BTHome instance in the devices.
+After you flash the software, you can simply enter into the Home Assistant and add the BTHome V2 instance in the devices.

 Encryption is disabled in this example.
 You can enable it by editing `app.c`.